pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

 #### The reason for the abnormal lock

 Before `DM-master` tries to automatically unlock the sharding DDL lock, all the DM-workers need to receive the sharding DDL events (for details, see [shard merge principles](/dev/reference/tools/data-migration/features/shard-merge.md#principles)).
-If the sharding DDL event is already in the synchronization process, and some DM-workers have gone offline and are not to be restarted (these DM-workers have been removed according to the application demand), then the sharding DDL lock cannot be automatically synchronized and unlocked because not all the DM-workers can receive the DDL event.
+If the sharding DDL event is already in the replication process, and some DM-workers have gone offline and are not to be restarted (these DM-workers have been removed according to the application demand), then the sharding DDL lock cannot be automatically replicated and unlocked because not all the DM-workers can receive the DDL event.

 > **Note:**
 >
-> If you need to make some DM-workers offline when not in the process of synchronizing sharding DDL events, a better solution is to use `stop-task` to stop the running tasks first, make the DM-workers go offline, remove the corresponding configuration information from the task configuration file, and finally use `start-task` and the new task configuration to restart the synchronization task.
+> If you need to make some DM-workers offline when not in the process of replicating sharding DDL events, a better solution is to use `stop-task` to stop the running tasks first, make the DM-workers go offline, remove the corresponding configuration information from the task configuration file, and finally use `start-task` and the new task configuration to restart the replication task.

 #### Manual solution

 Suppose that there are two instances `MySQL-1` and `MySQL-2` in the upstream, and there are two tables `shard_db_1`.`shard_table_1` and `shard_db_1`.`shard_table_2` in `MySQL-1` and two tables `shard_db_2`.`shard_table_1` and `shard_db_2`.`shard_table_2` in `MySQL-2`.
-Now we need to merge the four tables and synchronize them into the table `shard_db`.`shard_table` in the downstream TiDB.
+Now we need to merge the four tables and replicate them into the table `shard_db`.`shard_table` in the downstream TiDB.

 The initial table structure is: